eccelerators/SimStm/README.rst

  lines insert message alines $pvar "Some message to be written to a file later" lines insert message alines $pvar "Value1: {} Value2: {} to be written to a file later" $mvar1 $mvar2

-Insert a line at a given position of a lines object.
+The ``lines insert array`` instruction inserts a line at a given position of a lines object.
 The line currently at this position is moved to the next position.
 The line can be derived from an array or a message.
 The message string can contain {}
 placeholders which are filled by values of variables given after the